Dreaming381/lsss-wip/README.md

-# Latios Space Shooter Sample - WIP
+# Latios Space Shooter Sample – Latios Framework Open Project \#1

-This is an open game project using Unity DOTS.
-It is used to validate new features and improvements in Latios Framework (currently 0.4) as well as serve as an example project.
+This is the first open game project using Unity DOTS.
+It was used to validate new features and improvements in Latios Framework up to version 0.4 and still serves as an example project and compatibility validation.
 A version of the framework is included as an embedded package.

 The Unity version is currently 2020.3.30f1